Psynosaur/Jetson-SecVision/README.md

       pip3 install aiofiles aiohttp asyncio

-   jetson inference stack
+   ### jetson inference stack

       python3 detect.py

    Takes approximately 1.1 seconds to do its thing for 8x2MP images, sometimes a little longer at 1.5s when writing files

-   tensort stack with yolov4, needs symlinks to tensorrt_demo project
+   ### Tensort stack with yolov4, needs symlinks to tensorrt_demo project

       python3 detect_yolo.py

-   Takes approximately 2.6 seconds to do its thing for 8x2MP images
+   Takes approximately 2.6 seconds to do its thing for 8x2MP images and is very accurate

    ### Automatic / Continuous Operation